 As blockchain technology advances and crypto adoption increases, cryptocurrency exchanges will play an important role in global finance.
 As decentralized ledger technology (DLT) becomes more robust, the rivalry will only begin to heat up.

-With the creation of DAOs, for example, a lot of people are starting to discuss the pros and cons of centralized vs decentralized organization structures.
+With the creation of DAOs, for example, a lot of people are starting to discuss the pros and cons of DEX vs CEX organization structures.
 For now, CEXs and DEXs both offer users a way to get involved in the blockchain and crypto space.

 Yes, risks include potential large-scale hacks, security breaches, and loss of funds due to exchange control.